-This is the obituary that I wrote for Dave when he passed (His mother just did a 3 line generic one – he deserved better!
-And she had the funeral in Macon, when he lived in ATLANTA.
-That woman is THE WORST.
-I hope she gets all she deserves.):
+This is the obituary that I wrote for Dave when he passed.
+His mother just did a 3 line generic one – he deserved better!
+She asked for money for her church, which Dave would have NOT wanted, and she had the funeral in Macon, when he lived in ATLANTA.
+Ugh!
+She is THE WORST.
+This is what I would have said:

 David Klepsig, Jr.